stylish-groupb-project/Stylish-Pro/week-5(by 26th Nov.)/part-2/README.md

   + Mask phone numbers, card numbers, and CCV codes when the input is not in focus.
 - Payment:
   + After payment is complete, design a `Thank You` page that displays the order number and payment time.

+## 💡 Recap
+- Make sure you keep in mind error handling, credential data mask are key features for FE development
+- What is Data-Driven UI?
+How did you utilize that in your project?